 - Vary your heights and colors…try to make the arrangement look natural and not perfect!

-Fake Flower Arrangements – Tips
+Fake Flower Arrangements – Extra Tips to Know

 - An alternative to cutting is to bend the stems to the correct height.
 If you feel that you’ll be using your flowers for another fake flower arrangement this might work better in some cases.
 I do a mix of both and start filling the container with flowers first, adding greenery last.